douglasfragoso/recommender-pe/README.md

 This algorithm helps compare user preferences with the description of Points of Interest (POIs).
 For example, if a user prefers "beach," TF-IDF will identify POIs where the term is relevant.
 TF-IDF creates vectors, and the similarity between these vectors is calculated to measure how close they are, ranging from 0 to +1 (0 indicating complete opposition and +1 indicating identical vectors), with **Cosine Similarity (COS)** being the standard method (Gao et al., 2010; Salton & Buckley, 1988).

-In this study, to calculate similarity metrics, a combination of TF-IDF, ED, COS, and PCC is used, along with evaluation metrics composed of Precision@k, Hit Rate@k, and Item Coverage.
+In this study, to calculate similarity metrics, a combination of TF-IDF, COS, ED, JC and PCC is used, along with evaluation metrics composed of Precision@k, Hit Rate@k, and Item Coverage.
 These metrics are described in detail in the subsections below.

 ### Similarity Metrics